Lucaterre/kraken-ocr-data/README.md

 Ground truth transcriptions are needed to perform training according to [Kraken's documentation](http://kraken.re/ketos.html).
 Many tools could be used here.
 I chose Transkribus to segment and transcribe automatically 80 images from monographs 109, 109 bis and 110 ; I then corrected this first transcription handly.

-Transkribus allows exports in `ALTO` and `text`.
+Transkribus allows exports in `ALTO` and `text` ([000_ground_truth.txt](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/training_data_sample/000_ground_truth.txt)).

 #### Step three : segmenting with Kraken and implementing ground truth

 In a directory containing all `.tiff`images, I ran the `ketos  transcribe -o output.html *.tiff` command.
-It initialized an `output.html` file containing segmented images and boxes for transcription of each segment.
+It initialized an [`output.html`](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/output_109a.html) file containing segmented images and boxes for transcription of each segment.
 I filled out them with ground truth from Transkribus with the help of a Python `Beautifull Soup` script ([`training_data`](https://github.com/jeandamien-genero/kraken-ocr-data/blob/a5e109407e1a36686e5384c68ab1a0f19711ad55/scripts/process_scripts.py#L45)).

 #### Step four : getting training data and perform actual training

-I ran the `ketos extract --output output_directory *.html`command, wich analizes the `output.html`file and creates a pair of `.png` and `.txt` files containing image of a segment and its ground truth transcription in a new directory (`output_directory`).
+I ran the `ketos extract --output output_directory *.html`command, wich analizes the `output.html`file and creates a pair of `.png` and `.txt` files containing image of a segment and its ground truth transcription in a new directory ([`output_directory`](https://github.com/jeandamien-genero/kraken-ocr-data/tree/main/training_data_sample)).

 After this, I performed the actual training by running the `ketos train *.png` command in the `output_directory`.
 Fourteen epochs have been necessary to complete the training.
 A each epoch, a model is made up (`.mlmodel`) ; Kraken stops only when the error rate doesn not increasse significally anymore.
 It then choose a best model.
 My best model is epoch 9 (98% accuracy report).
 You can check out all the process in the [terminal_kraken_training.txt](https://github.com/jeandamien-genero/kraken-ocr-data/blob/main/terminal_kraken_training.txt) file.